 dotnet tool uninstall --global MyDotNetCoreTool

-The tool won't be available from the command line anymore.
-You can check the tool is well uninstall by running dotnet tool list -g
+The tool will no longer be available from the command line.
+You can confirm it was uninstalled by running dotnet tool list -g.

-When you create a tool, you may want to test it on your computer without publishing it on NuGet.org or any NuGet server.
-The command line allows to specify the feed source.
-This source can be a local repository.
-So, you can use the following command lines:
+When creating a tool, you may want to test it locally without publishing to NuGet.org or any NuGet server.
+The install command allows you to specify a local folder as the package source:

 dotnet pack --output ./